COPRS/infrastructure/doc/how-to/Remote kubectl.md

 ## Run your kubectl commands as usual

-On first login or on token expiration, you will get a link in your terminal that you must open in your browser to log in with your platform credentials.
+On first login or on token expiration, your browser will open a login page where you can use your platform credentials.

+> Note: Add `--grant-type=authcode-keyboard` to the args if you want to copy-paste a link in your browser manually, it is useful if you are in a ssh session